-Defective drug claims occur when a patient is injured, or dies as a result of consuming a pharmaceutical drug.
-Defective drug liability claims are similar to other defective products, but with three basic features.
+Defective drug claims occur when a patient is injured or dies as a result of consuming a pharmaceutical drug.
+Defective drug liability claims are similar to other defective products, but with three essential features.
 These claims include those based on defectively manufactured pharmaceutical drugs; pharmaceutical drugs with dangerous side effects; and improperly marketed pharmaceutical drugs.
-A patient may file a lawsuit if they can prove they were injured, the drug was defective or improperly marketed, and the defect or improper marketing was the cause of the injury.
+A patient may file a lawsuit if they can prove they were injured, the drug was defective or poorly sold, and the defect or improper marketing was the cause of the injury.
 Known defective drugs under liability claims include Zoloft, Lipitor, Cymbalta, SSRIS, Xarelto, Testosterone, Benicar, Viagra, Prozac, and Granuflo and Naturalyte.

 Defectively Manufactured Pharmaceutical Drugs

 This particular claim involves injuries caused by pharmaceutical drugs that have been improperly manufactured or have somehow become contaminated.
 This could be a result of an error at the manufacturing facility or the pharmacy where the drug is made or bottled, or a problem that occurs during shipping, such as an error in labeling.
 Any situation in which a mistake is made at some point between the factory and the place the patient receives the drug is determined as a defectively manufactured pharmaceutical drugs claim.